Dorset Joint Railway

 Double Line Block Working

 This page describes the various block control systems and instruments used on double-line sections of the Somerset and Dorset Joint Railway (S&DJR).
-Block working on S&DJR single-line sections is described in a separate page in RailWest.
-This page concentrates on providing basic information about the different types of block equipment and their usage, and does not deal with the detailed methods of operation of the various instruments.
+There is a separate RailWest page specifically about block working on S&DJR single-line sections and also a page which provides a general Introduction to S&DJR Block Working.
+This page concentrates on providing basic information about the different types of double-line block equipment and their usage, and does not deal with the detailed methods of operation of the various instruments.

 Information about block working on the double-line sections of the S&DJR is more limited than for single-line sections, as it was not dealt with in such detail in the various railway source documents, and details do not exist for all the block sections.
 Although photographs of the interiors of ex-S&DJR signal-boxes are quite common, there are very few pictures specifically of the various types of block instruments, so unfortunately the pictorial coverage of this subject in RailWest is rather limited.